KorbinDick/SDR-Capstone/README.md

 //add images of clock signals here

 The I2S setup also doubles the MCLK multiplier inherently.
 The team reached out and discussed with the repository owner and they said it was a bug.
 It can be worked around in our case due to setting the MCLK multiple as half of the expected value to account for the doubling.
-It is set has 192, but the library doubles it when apll is set to true.
+It is set has 192, but the library doubles it when apll (audio phase locked loop) is set to true.

 https://github.com/pschatzmann/arduino-audio-tools/discussions/2192